ststefa/terrasplunk/README.md

 It is the next evolutionary step after chewing on terraform for a while.
 See the `splunkprod` project for that.

-There is a superb talk recorded on Hashiconf which elaborates on the phases of terraform code.
+There is a superb talk by Nicki Watt recorded on Hashiconf which elaborates on the phases of terraform code.
 See

 https://learn.hashicorp.com/terraform/operations/maintaining-multiple-environments